 This course introduces students to the fundamentals of interviewing and counseling through a combination of reading, experiential exercises, presentations, and lecture Students will learn basic counseling skills, while obtaining a conceptual framework for understanding the process of counseling.
-The emphasis is on building basic skills (i.e., fundamentals of interviewing, communication and relationship building) while exploring helping theory and its application to special populations.
-Note: This course meets the MHRT/Community Requirement - Interviewing and Counseling.
+The emphasis is on building basic skills (i.e., fundamentals of interviewing, communication and relationship building) while exploring helping theory and its application to special Note: This course populations. meets MHRT/Community Requirement - Interviewing and Counseling.

-BHHS 225 Direct Service Practicum I 3 cr.
+BHHS 225 Direct Service Practicum I

-This practicum course is required for all students matriculated in the associates degree program It is designed to give students a structured experience in the field of human services through field work in a local organization.
+This practicum course is required for all students matriculated in the associate's degree program.
+It is designed to give students a structured experience in the field of human services through field work in a local organization.
 As part of the practicum experience, students will examine their own interests and preferences, learn how to use supervision effectively, and familiarize themselves with their host organization.